-The cultural hub of the island, Lopez Village is about 4 miles out of the ferry terminal.
-Here you’ll find places to eat and drink; afterwards, stock up from the bakery, grocery stores, pharmacy and bookshop.
+The cultural heart of the island, Lopez Village, is about 4 miles out of the ferry terminal.
+The village has places to eat and drink, stock up on baked goods.
+There is also a grocery stores, pharmacy and bookshop.

 Scandinavian farmers settled on the island in the 1850s and farming remains part of the local culture.
-The island also is abundant with artists, musicians, and fishers.
-Every Saturday, a farmers market is held in the community center where you can pick up locally grown foodstuffs and art and craft items made by some of the many artists and craftspeople who call Lopez Island home.
+Lopez Island is also rich with artists, musicians and fisherman.
+Every Saturday, a farmers market is held in the community center, putting the bountiful food, art and wares grown and created locally on display.

-Although small in size, the island has eight county parks and one state park.
-Spencer Spit State Park is 138 acres of forest, sand and water with opportunities for clamming, crabbing, and beachcombing.
-Odlin County Park is another popular choice with boat launch, mooring buoys and 30 campsites.
+Although small, the island has eight county parks and one state park.
+Spencer Spit State Park is 138-acres of forest, sand and water with opportunities for clamming, crabbing, and beachcombing.
+Odlin County Park is another popular choice with a boat launch, mooring buoys and 30 campsites.

-Lopez’s relatively flat topography (compared to the rest of the San Juans) makes it a favorite for cyclists.
-If you didn’t bring a bike, no worries.
-Lopez Bicycle Works is the oldest bike shop in the San Juan islands, offering both rentals and repair services.
-They also have kayaks for rent as well.
+Lopez’s relatively flat geography makes it a favorite destination for cyclists.
+Lopez Bicycle Works is the oldest bike shop in the San Juan Islands, offering both rentals and repair services.
+Kayaks are available to rent as well.

 Iceberg Point, part of the San Juan Islands National Monument, is a great hike, rewarding walkers with a panoramic view of the island and surrounding waters.
 Park at Agate Park and follow the signs to the peak.
 With luck, you’ll see whales breaching in the nearby waters.

 The friendly atmosphere of Slow-pez inspires visitors to leave their worries at the ferry dock, and stroll through the island with a smile.